booth-algo/gaussian-splatting/logbook.md

 - `xx-nq.py` is the original non-quantised version of the files.
 For example, `train-nq.py`.
 - Attempting to allow quantize transform pass for `gaussian_model.py`.

+### Adding forward pass to Gaussian Model

+To quantise `gaussian_model.py` using Mase, the model has to be converted into a MaseGraph.
+This requires the model to be symbolically traceable, which means it needs a forward pass.